The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Metallicity dependence of HMXB emission

 To parametrise the metallicity dependence of $L_X$/SFR, we consider a power-law relationship between $L_X$/SFR and stellar metallicity ($Z_\star$) for simplicity, which is written in terms of solar metallicity ($Z_\odot$) as:

 To obtain reliable fits over several orders of magnitude of $Z_\star$, we also include measurements from lower redshifts, such as \citet{bro16} at $z<0.2$ and measurements from the metallicity bins from both \citet{for20} at $z<1$ and \citet{for19} at $z\sim2$.
 The distribution of $L_X$/SFR and $Z_\star$ of our $z>3$ sample along with measurements from the literature at lower redshifts is shown in Figure \ref{fig:metallicity_dependence}.
 We note here that the low redshift literature studies have utilised gas-phase metallicity measurements (12 + $\log(\textrm{O/H})$) derived from rest-frame optical emission lines.
-Therefore, we convert these gas-phase (O/H) ratios to metal mass-fraction $Z$, using $Z=\textrm{(O/H)}*(\textrm{H}_\textrm{frac}/\textrm{O}_\textrm{frac})$, where $\textrm{H}_\textrm{frac}$ is the mass fraction of Hydrogen and $\textrm{O}_\textrm{frac}$ is the mass fraction of Oxygen. \citet{sax20b} found that assuming 40\% of O and 75\% of H are trapped in metals gives consistent results when recovering the solar values for both (O/H) and $Z_\star$.
+Therefore, we convert these gas-phase (O/H) ratios to metal mass fraction $Z$, using $Z=\textrm{(O/H)}*(\textrm{H}_\textrm{frac}/\textrm{O}_\textrm{frac})$, where $\textrm{H}_\textrm{frac}$ is the mass fraction of Hydrogen and $\textrm{O}_\textrm{frac}$ is the mass fraction of Oxygen. \citet{sax20b} found that setting the mass fraction of H to be 75\%, which is consistent with the composition of the sun, a mass fraction of $\approx40\%$ for O contributing to the observed metallicity gives consistent results when recovering the solar metallicity values for both (O/H) and $Z_\star$.
+We note here, however, that the absolute normalisations of the solar values of both $Z_\star$ and (O/H) are uncertain, and the conversion we derive serves as a purely empirical conversion.

 We use non-linear least squares to obtain a best-fit relation between $L_X$/SFR and $Z_\star$ (Equation (\ref{eq:metallicity}) for the combined sample containing our $z>3$ measurements and the lower redshift measurements from the literature.
 We give more weight to our $z>3$ measurements in the fitting, as these represent the crucial low metallicity points.
 We find that using an orthogonal distance regression to find the best-fit function leads to highly consistent results.
 The coefficients of the best-fit power law are: $a=39.43 \pm 0.05$ and $b=-0.78 \pm 0.15$.
 The best-fit power law is shown in Figure \ref{fig:metallicity_dependence} (solid green line), along with the dispersion in this best-fit (shaded region).